PedroCristo/README-TEST/README.md

 ![Landing page](./assets/readme/features/watches_clocks_landing_page.jpg)

 - This Landing page works as the website cover, users will see a background video playing in a loop, a slogan text about the collection available, two social media buttons and a button to go to the website's Home Page.<br>

 ### Home Page - Images Carousel

 ![Home Page - Images Carousel](./assets/readme/features/watches_clocks_home_page_carousel.jpg)

-- In the highlighted posts, users can see a selection of 6 recipes.
-These recipes are chosen by the site admin by clicking the featured box in the post database.<br>
+- The home page is equipped with a 3 images carousel on the top, users will see 3 banners advertising products and services provided by Watches & Clocks shop.<br>

 ### Home Page - Selected Products

 ![Home Page - Selected Products](./assets/readme/features/watches_clocks_home_page_selected_products.jpg)

-- The About Page gives, users information about the Tasty Blog website.
-It introduces the users to the website.
-It also details the main purpose and the goal of the blog.<br>
+- In this feature, users will see a selection of products selected by the website admin it can be used to highlight special or popular products.
+The website admin can choose the products to be displayed on this feature by selecting a product in the admin panel or from the website front-end and clicking on the featured box.<br>

 ### Home Page - Image Banner

 ![Home Page - Image Banner](./assets/readme/features/watches_clocks_home_page_banner.jpg)

-- On the Blog Page, users have access to the full recipes posts available on the website.
-  The user can choose to see the recipe detail by clicking on the recipe card.<br>
+- This banner feature is used to advertise new or popular products on the website.
+The website admin can upload many of them through the admin panel and choose the one to be displayed by clicking on the banner featured box.
+It allows the admin to change the banner easily depending on what will be better to be displayed at a certain moment.<br>

 ### Home Page - Customers Reviews Carousel

 ![Home Page - Customers Reviews Carousel](./assets/readme/features/watches_clocks_home_page_reviews.jpg)

-- At the top of the Post Details Page, users can see the post's main image and they can also have access to information about the post.
-The post information includes category, recipe name, rating stars, time to prepare, author name and image, posted date and the option to like/unlike the post.
-It will also show how many likes and comments the post has received.<br>
+- In this feature, users can see a list of reviews written by other users about the website service.
+The website admin can choose the reviews to be displayed on this carousel by clicking the Carousel Review box in the admin panel.<br>

 ### Post Detail Page - Steps